CHREC/chrec.github.io/_portfolio/2_SSP.md

 alt: SHREC Space Processor
 ---

-Designed as a successor to the CSP, the SHREC Space Processor (SSP) provides the same hybrid-computing concept with more FPGA acceleration power.
-SSP employs a Zynq-7045 system-on-chip with a Kintex-7 FPGA fabric and a dual-core ARM Cortex-A9 processor, supporting the addition of multi-gigabit transcevers and dedicated programmable-logic DDR memory.
+Designed by SHREC students, the SHREC Space Processor (SSP) is a higher-performance alternative to the CHREC Space Processor (CSP).
+SSP is one of the first computers containing commercial-off-the-shelf (COTS) and radiation-hardened components to provide a radiation-tolerant yet powerful computing system for space.
+SSP leverages a Xilinx Zynq-7045 system-on-chip containing a Kintex-7 FPGA fabric and a dual-core ARM Cortex-A9 processor.
+Higher-performance features of the SSP include support for multi-gigabit transceivers and dedicated programmable logic DDR memory.

-_Boards available for purchase from [Space Micro Inc.](https://www.spacemicro.com/) via their licensing from SHREC, or IP available to all SHREC members._
+_Please [contact us](#contact) to learn more about how SHREC hardware and research can benefit your projects and missions._